What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 Does pheromone perfume work?

-Perfumer Geza Schön, who works with Escentric Molecules (famous for Molecule 01, the perfume which smells different on everyone) is skeptical of synthetic pheromones in perfumes.
-"Pheromone perfumes just do not work, because we don't have synthesized pheromones [essentially a blend of them] which we can use as ingredients in fragrances."
-Geza recalls a fragrance brand which attempted to infuse its perfumes with pig pheromones a while ago.
+Perfumer Geza Schön, who works with Escentric Molecules (famous for Molecule 01, the perfume which smells different on everyone) is sceptical of synthetic pheromones in perfumes.
+"Pheromone perfumes just do not work, because we don't have synthesised pheromones [essentially a blend of them] which we can use as ingredients in fragrances."
+Geza recalls a fragrance brand that attempted to infuse its perfumes with pig pheromones a while ago.
 As you might have expected, Geza was not a fan of the less-than-appealing perfume and its lasting meaty notes.
 "You could not really attract a right-thinking human being with that," he says.

 If the evidence for pheromone perfume isn't particularly convincing, why are we still so in love with the idea?
 Amanda Carr, fragrance trend forecaster and cofounder of We Wear Perfume, hints that it's something to do with our intrinsic human need for affection.
 "If you're young and beautiful and after a mate, wearing perfume becomes all about attracting someone with how you smell.
 But the idea that a magical 'pheromone' ingredient can make you irresistible is something we'd all be interested in."